arivers444/Project_Finale/README.md

 Established in 1936, the Baseball Hall of Fame (HOF) recognizes the best baseball players in the game.
 Inductees are selected each year, and join a Hall of Fame Class.
 The players selected join a caste of the best players and most noted names in the game and include more than 300 players.

 ## Overview
-The goal of this model is to develop a model that is capabable of selecting the probable players based on player performance and awards.
+The goal is to develop a model that is capabable of selecting the probable elected players based on player performance and awards.

 Each player that is selected for a HOF class is elected by commitee.
 Any candidate that meets the threshold of 75% of the comitee vote will be considered elected to the HOF.
+Using Logistic regresion, the aim is to be able to predict future players based on past class electees perofmance.

 ## Data
-Data for this project was pulled from seanlahman.com
+Data for this project was attained from seanlahman.com

 The data is contained in a number of .csv file all of which are available fro the source website.